-A stereo jack is provided on the laptop for connecting an external microphone, switch, or other sensor.
-This jack is connected to the audio codec's microphone input, with provides a programmable gain preamplifier, with a gain of 0, 10, 20, or 30 dB.
-The input impedance is $10 \text{ K}\Omega$.
+A mono jack is provided on the laptop for connecting an external microphone, switch, or other sensor.
+This jack is connected to the audio codec's microphone input, with provides a programmable gain preamplifier.
+The input impedance is $10~\mathrm{K}\Omega$ .